Hibiscus Lemonade

 A vibrant red drink that’s perfectly sweet and tart, hibiscus lemonade is extra refreshing on hot summer days.
 It’s made with only 4 ingredients!

-This recipe combines brewed hibiscus tea with sweet and tart lemonade to make a refreshing, vibrant drink for hot summer days.
+This recipe combines brewed hibiscus tea with sweet and tart lemonade to make a pretty layered drink perfect for hot summer days.

 - This layered, caffeine-free hibiscus lemonade is a cold drink made with hibiscus tea, water, lemonade, and ice.